 Its freshness and versatility make it an excellent companion for seafood, salads, and vegetarian meals.
 Affordable and elegant, Soave is a staple both on Italian and international tables.

-See also: Shrimp Pasta, the Italian Recipe!
+Also read: Shrimp Pasta, the Italian Recipe

 10. Montepulciano d'Abruzzo: The Approachable Red